Diving in Sudan

 Additionally there is good schooling action at Angarosh featuring the likes of barracuda, bluefin tuna and yellowfin trevally.
 The often excellent visibility present when seeing the schools allows for some awesome photography.
 After drinking in the action of the blue you can slowly ascend and be entertained by the vibrant reef.
 Beautiful soft corals and innumerable reef fish will keep you occupied until the end of your safety stop on this dive which combines depth, big fish action and pretty picturesque reef, all in one.

 Cousteau's Conshelf (aka Precontinent II) - This is one of Sudan's best known dive sites and one of the most bizarre ones you will likely ever encounter.
 While many places claim to have rent-a-quote Cousteau's special seal of approval, this site is one he actually selected as a location for one of his 'underwater living' projects.
-As a shallow site you may be diving here either in the daytime or as a night dive.
+As a shallow site you may be diving here either in the daytime or at night.
 Either way it is fascinating and a real piece of scuba diving history.

 A series of underwater habitats were constructed and anchored to the reef in a sort of submerged village, named Conshelf II.
 In 1963, 5 oceanauts (and a parrot) lived there for a month as immortalised in the documentary 'World Without Sun'.
 Medical discoveries included that hair grew more slowly and wounds healed more quickly than at the surface.
 They also learned about new behaviour patterns of marine species as well as discovering a few new to science by exploring the area in a submersible.